How Woodcot Primary Doubled Their SATs ARE % in One Year

 As a school, we had already made considerable changes to the way we teach Maths, following the Singapore Maths Mastery approach.

-We had been using the Inspire Maths scheme of work for a year as a resource to teach Maths concepts and we were already seeing the benefit of this across the school.
+We had been using the Inspire Maths, maths schemes of work new curriculum for a year as a resource to teach Maths concepts and we were already seeing the benefit of this across the school.

 Taking concrete, pictorial and abstract approach in particular, throughout the Key Stages, led to a much greater conceptual and deeper understanding for pupils.